How to Plan a Road Trip – The Definitive Guide 2023

 Road trips – Meiringspoort, South Africa

 Remember to factor in downtime in your road trip planning.
-Sure, it’s exciting to see as much as you can, but bouncing from one stop to the next, on the clock, is just not relaxing.
+Sure, it’s exciting to see as much as possible, but bouncing from one stop to the next on the clock is not relaxing.

 Personally, we are not fans of the bounce.
-We prefer instead, to adhere to the mantra of enjoy the moment.
+We prefer, instead, to adhere to the mantra of enjoying the moment.

 Choose a pace that isn’t too hectic to keep the smiles on the dial.

-If you find yourself overwhelmed you may need to tweak that tight schedule.
+If you are overwhelmed, you may need to tweak that tight schedule.
+We’ve learned the hard way after being exhausted on a few jam-packed road trips.

 scenic road through snowy covered mountains with cloudy sky